SWI-Prolog/packages-jpl/docs/DeploymentMacos.md

-# JPL - Deployment - Making JPL work under Mac OS
+#  Deploying for users - on MacOS

 First of all, you may want to check [this issue](https://github.com/SWI-Prolog/packages-jpl/issues/2#event-1900141361) entry.